Janata Party

+The Janata Party (JP, lit.
+'People's Party') is an unrecognised political party in India.
+Navneet Chaturvedi is the current president of the party since November 2021, replacing Jaiprakash Bandhu.

+The JP was established as an amalgam of Indian political parties opposed to the Emergency that was imposed between 1975 and 1977 by Prime Minister Indira Gandhi of the Indian National Congress (R).
+They included the conservative Indian National Congress (Organisation), the Hindu-nationalist Bharatiya Jana Sangh, the liberal to social-democratic Bharatiya Lok Dal (formed in 1974 by the merger of the conservative-liberal Swatantra Party, the conservative Bharatiya Kranti Dal, the Samyukta Socialist Party and the Utkal Congress) and the Socialist Party, as well as later defectors from the Indian National Congress.

-Raj Narain, a socialist leader, had filed a legal writ alleging electoral malpractice against Indira Gandhi in 1971.
+Raj Narain, a Socialist, had filed a legal writ alleging electoral malpractice against Indira Gandhi in 1971.
 On 12 June 1975, Allahabad High Court found her guilty of using corrupt electoral practices in her 1971 election victory over Narain in the Rae Bareli constituency.
 She was barred from contesting any election for the next six years.
-Economic problems, corruption and the conviction of Gandhi led to widespread protests against the Congress (R) government, which responded by imposing a State of Emergency.
+Economic problems, corruption and the conviction of Gandhi led to widespread protests against the government, which responded by imposing a State of Emergency.
 The rationale was that of preserving national security.
 However, the government introduced press censorship, postponed elections and banned strikes and rallies.
-Opposition leaders such as Jivatram Kripalani, Jayaprakash Narayan, Anantram Jaiswal Chandra Shekhar, Biju Patnaik, Atal Bihari Vajpayee, L. K. Advani, Raj Narain, Satyendra Narayan Sinha, Ramnandan Mishra and Morarji Desai were imprisoned, along with thousands of other political activists.
-When the State of Emergency was lifted and new elections called in 1977, opposition political parties such as the Congress (O), Bharatiya Jana Sangh, Bharatiya Lok Dal as well as defectors from the Indian National Congress joined to form the Janata party, which won a sweeping majority in the Indian Parliament.
-Narain defeated Gandhi at Rae Bareli in those elections.

-The new Janata-led government reversed many Emergency-era decrees and opened official investigations into Emergency-era abuses.
+Opposition leaders such as Narain, J. B. Kripalani, Jayaprakash Narayan, Anantram Jaiswal, Chandra Shekhar, Biju Patnaik, Atal Bihari Vajpayee, L. K. Advani, Satyendra Narayan Sinha, Ramnandan Mishra and Morarji Desai were imprisoned, along with thousands of other political activists.
+When the Emergency was lifted and a new election called in 1977, opposition leaders joined to form the JP.
+In the 1977 general election, the party defeated the Congress (R) and JP leader Morarji Desai became the first non-Congress prime minister in independent modern India's history.
+Narain defeated Gandhi at Rae Bareli in that election.
+The new JP-led government reversed many Emergency-era decrees and opened official investigations into Emergency-era abuses.
 Although several major foreign policy and economic reforms were attempted, continuous in-fighting and ideological differences made the Janata government unable to effectively address national problems.
-By mid-1979, Prime Minister Morarji Desai was forced to resign and his successor Chaudhary Charan Singh failed to sustain a parliamentary majority as alliance partners withdrew support.
-Popular disenchantment with the political in-fighting and ineffective government led to the resurgence of Gandhi and her new Congress (I) party, which won the general election called in 1980.
-Although the original Janata Party fragmented and dissolved, modern political parties continue to invoke its legacy.
+In July 1979 Desai was forced to resign and was replaced by Charan Singh.
+Popular disenchantment with the political infighting and ineffective government led to the resurgence of Gandhi and her new Indian National Congress (I) party.